 - For PDU session level exposure, the consumer NF provides UE ID (SUPI/GPSI), DNN/S-NSSAI.

-- For Service Data Flow level exposure (e.g. per UE per application), the consumer NF provides UE ID (SUPI/GPSI), DNN/S-NSSAI and application information, e.g. Application Identifier, or Flow description(s).
+- For Service Data Flow level exposure (i.e., per UE per application), the consumer NF provides UE ID (SUPI/GPSI), DNN/S-NSSAI and application information, e.g. Application Identifier, or Flow description(s).

-The consumer NF may also subscribe the above information exposure with providing reporting period, reporting frequency.
+The consumer NF may also subscribe the above information exposure with providing reporting time period, reporting frequency.
 If the consumer NF is AF/NEF, it may subscribe the Energy consumption information exposure of required granularity and may provide reporting threshold for the required granularity and the reporting time period.

+NOTE 1: For the periodic reporting, the EIF sends the Energy consumption information of the required granularity to the NEF/AF according to the reporting frequency during the reporting time period.

-NOTE: For the threshold-based reporting, the EIF sends the Energy consumption information of the required granularity to the NEF/AF once when the Energy consumption information of the required granularity matches or exceeds the threshold during the reporting time period.
+NOTE 2: For the threshold-based reporting, the EIF sends the Energy consumption information of the required granularity to the NEF/AF once when the Energy consumption information of the required granularity matches or exceeds the threshold during the reporting time period.

 Editor's note: Whether and how the renewable energy is introduced is FFS and depending on SA WG5.